OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 The following code snippets demonstrate bad practices that disclose sensitive information.
 They also illustrate Android storage mechanisms in detail.
 For more information, check out the [Security Tips for Storing Data](http://developer.android.com/training/articles/security-tips.html#StoringData "Security Tips for Storing Data") in the Android developer's guide.

 ##### Shared Preferences
 The SharedPreferences API is commonly used to permanently save small collections of key-value pairs.
 Data stored in a SharedPreferences object is written to a plain-text XML file.
-The SharedPreferences object can be declated world-readable (accessible to all apps) or private.
+The SharedPreferences object can be declared world-readable (accessible to all apps) or private.
 Misuse of the SharedPreferences API can often lead to exposure of sensitive data.
 Consider the following example:

 ```java